-So, how does one choose the most flattering color?
+So, how does one choose their most flattering medium brown?
 "I would start by deciding if you need to be warm or cool brown depending on what’s going to look best on your skin tone," says celebrity colorist Nikki Lee.
 We tapped Lee and stylist Millie Morales for their industry expertise and pro tips on going brunette.

 Meet the Expert

-Keep scrolling to see 35 of our favorite shades of medium-brown hair, and don't be surprised if you end up calling your colorist after.
+Keep scrolling for 50 of our favorite shades of medium-brown hair.
+Don't be surprised if you end up calling your colorist after.

 - Choosing a shade: Consider your undertones.
 Usually, warm shades (amber, honey brown, caramel) tend to favor warm undertones while cool shades (chestnut, ash brown, sandy brown) flatter cool; neutral can go either way.